Deadman69/Encrypter/README.md

 TODO :
   [ ] Loading bar progression when encrypting / decrypting
-    - List of all files : 100%, for each file we increase %
+    [ ] List of all files : 100%, for each file we increase %
   [ ] List of files to encrypt / decrypt
     [ ] Possibility to unselect some files
+    [ ] Possibility to encrypt folders name